 On July 17, 2023, we published our interim report of usability study performed in Israel in leading medical centers with the following results: PressureSafeTM demonstrated very high efficacy in noninvasively detecting the presence and absence of PIs below the skin's surface.
 PressureSafeTM accurately detected the presence of a PI in 96% of cases.
 In addition, PressureSafeTM correctly determined that no wound was present in 91% of cases.
 The study was conducted at two medical centers owned by Clalit, namely Beit Rivka Hospital and Rabin Medical Center, both in Petah Tikva, where 370 PressureSafeTM scans were performed on 25 patients who had Stage 1 PIs or deep tissue injuries.
 No device related safety issues were reported in the total of 44 patients evaluated for safety.
 On February 20, 2024, we reported 92% efficacy for PressureSafeTM.
 Data from the study was presented at the NPIAP 2024 Annual Conference on February 16 and 17, 2024 in San Antonio, Texas.
 The 14-day efficacy portion of the single arm, bicenter study evaluated 38 patients at high risk of pressure injury development.
 A total of 924 scans were conducted on 154 body locations.
 Nurses conducting the scans were blinded to PressureSafeTM's results, which were encrypted.
 PressureSafeTM detected Stage 1 pressure injuries with 92% sensitivity and 88% specificity.
 Additional portions of the study evaluated safety, as well as device calibration and validation.
-Total data from 66 patients was obtained for safety analysis and no safety signals were identified in 1,493 efficient, and valuable method for early assessment of pressure injury - clinical study results', which includes data that was presented at the NPIAP 2024 Annual Conference in San Antonio, Texas.
+Total data from 66 patients was obtained for safety analysis and no safety signals were identified in 1,402, 2024, we published a poster presentation on our website titled "Near Infra-Red Spectroscopy scanner for early assessment of stage 1 pressure injury and deep tissue injury - clinical study results", which includes data that was presented at the NPIAP 2024 Annual Conference in San Antonio, Texas.